General Electric TF39: Design

-By modern standards the Low Pressure Compressor on the TF-39 is fairly unique as a single T-stage is mounted upstream of the fan rotor, rather than behind it.
+By modern standards the Low Pressure Compressor on the TF-39 is unique as a single T-stage is mounted upstream of the fan rotor, rather than behind it.
 Although this T-stage supercharges the inner section of the fan rotor, not all of this airstream enters the High Pressure Compressor as a fair proportion also enters the bypass duct to supplement the air discharging from the outer section of the fan.
 In other words there are three streams leaving the fan, two of which enter the bypass duct.

 Operational history

 On September 7, 2017, the last C-5A powered with TF39 engines made its final flight to Davis-Monthan Air Force Base for retirement.
 The only application for the TF39, the Galaxy military transport, was re-engined with the more modern F138-GE-102, a military version of the General Electric CF6-80C2.
 Re-engining for the whole fleet took place from 2008 to 2018.